An extension of Deligne-Henniart's twisting formula and its applications: Introduction

 \end{thm}

+{\bf Note:} When $a_F(\rho_0)=m a_0$ and if we assume that $a_0\ne 0$ and $a_F(\chi_F)\ge 2 a_0$, then in Proposition 1.2 of \cite{BZ}, we have an extension of the Deligne's twisting formula.
+However, in the above theorem, we only need the condition $a_F(\chi_F)\ge 2$.
+The arguments of the proof of Theorem 1.2 (cf. p.
+19) are different from the proof of Proposition 1.2 in \cite{BZ}.\\

-Then by using Theorem \ref{Theorem using Deligne-Henniart} above and Deligne-Henniart's theorem \ref{Deligne-Henniart's general formula} we have the following twisting formula for the representation $\sigma\otimes\rho_{m}$, where $\sigma$ is an arbitrary finite dimensional representation of $G_F$ and $\rho_m$ is a $U$-isotropic representation of dimension $m$ prime to $p$.
+Then, using Theorem \ref{Theorem using Deligne-Henniart}, we extend Deligne-Henniart's theorem \ref{Deligne-Henniart's general formula}.
+In Theorem 1.1, the dimension of the virtual representation $\rho_0$ is zero.
+However, in the following extension theorem, we have a {\bf twisting formula for the representation $\sigma\otimes\rho_{m}$, where $\sigma$ is an arbitrary finite-dimensional complex representation of $G_F$ and $\rho_m$ is a U-isotropic Heisenberg representation of dimension $m$ prime to $p$.}